-When opposed to the pronounced flavour of ocean-harvested Gulf shrimp, farmed black tiger shrimp has a moderate, almost mild flavour.
+Farmed black tiger shrimp has a moderate, almost mild flavour compared to the pronounced flavour of ocean-harvested Gulf shrimp.
 Tiger shrimp meat is also smoother than other shrimp species when cooked.
 The cooked shell turns a vibrant red colour.
 When cooked peeled, the white flesh has an orange tinge, and when cooked in the shell, it turns red.
 The flesh should be juicy and mildly resilient.
 Prawns may become robust, dry, and fibrous due to incorrect storage temperatures, re-freezing, or prolonged frozen storage.

 Frozen Prawns Recipe

 - Wild Rice Courgette Fennel and Prawn Stir Fry

 - Tiger Prawns with Fresh Tomato and Basil Sauce

 - Roasted Butterflied Tiger Prawns in Garlic Butter